Catch a Car AG

 Mobility is entered in the commercial register of Zug as the Mobility Cooperative.
 Its head office is in Rotkreuz.
 Mobility came into being in 1997 through the merger of the ATG Auto Teilet Genossenschaft and ShareCom cooperatives, both founded in 1987.

-Mobility car sharing Switzerland provides its 177’100 customers with some 2’930 vehicles in nine different vehicle categories at 1’500 stations throughout Switzerland round-the-clock.
+The Mobility Cooperative provides its 177’100 customers with some 2’930 vehicles in ten different vehicle categories at 1’500 stations throughout Switzerland round-the-clock.
 The main customer argument in favour of using the Mobility fleet is the convenient self-service, the central and non-central stations, the efficiency of the combined mobility and the option to use the vehicles round-the-clock at short notice and for short periods of time.

-The company Mobility car sharing Switzerland currently employs a workforce of 224 that share 193 full-time posts.
+The Mobility Cooperative currently employs a workforce of 224 that share 193 full-time posts.
 The five-strong Board of Directors of the cooperative include representatives of the Swiss mobility and economic sectors.
-The Executive Committee consists of Patrick Marti (Managing Director Mobility Cooperative), Adamo Bonorva (Head of Marketing & Sales), Siegfried Wanner (Head of Finance), Luisa D’Amato (Head of Operations), Peter Affentranger (Head of Human Resources) and Marcel Amstutz (Managing Director Mobility International AG).
+The Executive Committee consists of Roland Lötscher (Managing Director Mobility Cooperative), Siegfried Wanner (Head of Finance), Luisa D’Amato (Head of Operations), Peter Affentranger (Head of Human Resources) and Marcel Amstutz (Managing Director Mobility International AG).

 Recent years have seen Mobility steadily grow its number of locations, vehicles and customers.
 The cooperative's financial situation is both solid and positive.
 Detailed figures may be found in the financial and abridged statements.